tldr-pages/tldr/pages/linux/unset.md

 > Remove shell variables or functions.

-- Remove the variable or function foo (only removes functions if the variable doesn't exist):
+- Remove the variable `foo`, or if the variable doesn't exist, remove the function `foo`:

 `unset {{foo}}`